 “An unfortunate mistake I made as a teenager was complicating the process of getting state licensure upon completing professional school.
 I found the Unconvicted website online.
-The web application was extremely user friendly and I was contacted within a few hours with the good news that Mr. Clark believed he could help.
-He is an excellent attorney who is honest, professional and kept me updated throughout the entire process.
+The web application was extremely user friendly and I was contacted within a few hours with the good news that He is an excellent attorney who is honest, professional and kept me updated throughout the entire process.
 I have trusted him enough to refer personal friends in similar situations & we have all been fortunate enough to acquire licensure in our respective fields as a result of the process.”

 What Licensing Boards Have You Worked With?

 Over 100 different professions in Kentucky have licensing restrictions for professionals based upon misconduct and criminal allegations.
 We have successfully represented professionals in the following fields who were facing criminal charges:

 - Many others

 - Case Dismissed For Client Facing Class C Felony and Deportation – Our client was facing up to ten years in prison for the Class C Felony of Burglary Second Degree (KRS …

 - Felony Possession Case Voided and Sealed – Our client was completing her Masters in Social Work and looking to remove an old felony possession of a controlled …

 - Client Charged With Speeding Over 26mph Receives Probation, Not License Suspension – A client was charged with Reckless Driving (KRS 189.290) and Speeding in Excess of 26 Miles Per Hour Over the …

 “Do I Have to Report a DUI To My Licensing Board?”